 Irish Linen Properties has introduced our own Linen Face Covers in an aid to prevent the spread of infection.
 With our masks, they have many benefits more so than what other face covers are being offered?
 There are many face covers that are being created, but are they as effective as Linen face covers?

-To exactly give a definitive answer to that question, we first need to breakdown what materials are being used to product face covers, focusing on their benefits that are relevant to the current crisis.
+To exactly give a definitive answer to that question, we first need to breakdown what materials are being used to produce face covers, focusing on their benefits that are relevant to the current crisis.

 Polyester is one of the main materials used around the world and more than likely, most of your clothes are made from polyester.